VizKIS-for-video-retrieval/viskis-for-video-retrieval/readme.md

 ## Setup

-Our application is fully Dockerized to enable a reproducible study environment beyond our work.
+Our application is fully Dockerized to enable a ready-to-use study environment beyond our work.
 We describe the setup below:

 1. Download Docker, e.g., from https://www.docker.com/products/docker-desktop/
 2. Run Docker